spektraldevelopment/mcp-wiki/README.md

 # mcp-wiki
-Building out a custom extension with Goose
+Building out a custom extension for Goose AI Agent